-- Articles submitted for publication in Current Biomedicine must be original, in accordance with the scope of the journal, and have not been published in any journal, whether in proceedings or in other scientific magazines, and not in submitting process in other journal.
+- Articles submitted for publication in Current Biomedicine must be original, in accordance with the scope of the journal, and have not been published or submitted in any journal, whether in a proceeding, scientific journal, or any form of publication.
 Articles must be free from plagiarism, misrepresentation, and falsification practices.
 The editor will check for plagiarism.

-- Articles can be written in Indonesian or English with good and correct writing rules in accordance with the rules of the language used.
+- Articles can be written in good Indonesian or English, following the rules of the language used.

-- Articles proposed for publication can be in the form of research, review, case study, and short communication article
+- Articles proposed for publication include research, reviews, case studies, or short communication.

 - The proposed article does not contain things that violate the rules of bioethical research.